NDepend Blog

 Boxing in C# What It Costs You and How to Get Rid of It

 Boxing has been part of .NET since its inception two decades ago.
-In this post, we’ll start by introducing boxing and its performance cost, then cover more modern and lesser-known topics such as JIT escape analysis, tooling for detecting boxing, ref struct and the .NET generics math library.
+In this post we’ll start by introducing boxing and unboxing and their performance cost, then move on to more modern and lesser-known topics: the everyday patterns that trigger boxing without you noticing, JIT escape analysis, tooling to detect boxing, ref struct and the .NET generics math library.

 Here’s a sample program demonstrating the two main scenarios where C# performs boxing and unboxing: